Choosing a College or University

 - SIZE Size affects an atmosphere of the school.
 A large institution may offer a greater variety of subfield within a given discipline, but at the same time, professors may be too busy with their own research to help you.
 A small university or college may offer smaller classes and more contact with professors, but the department in your field may be too small.

-- FACULTY AND THEIR RESEARCH It is important for graduate students to consider this criteria if they have done substantial research work and are interested in continuing it in the USA.
+- FACULTY AND THEIR RESEARCH It is important for graduate students to consider this criterion if they have done substantial research work and are interested in continuing it in the USA.
 Students can substantially benefit from making direct contact with researching professors.
 Students, applying for a graduate degree should keep in mind that they are evaluated and recommended for admission by a group of faculty members, rather than a central admissions office.
 The reputation of the department and its faculty is the thing to look for.

 - ENTRANCE DIFFICULTY AND RANK OF THE PROGRAM This is the point in which you should be honest with yourself concerning your own academic background and intellectual potential.
 They will determine how strongly you can compete for a very demanding program.